sarioz/Springboard/Capstone-Project/README.md

 If you wish to customize the web app, first pull the code into your local development environment.
 The web app is self-contained in the ```SpanglishModelingFlask/``` directory.
-It is simplest to clone my entire Springboard repository like so:
+It is simplest (though not fastest) to clone my entire Springboard repository like so:

 ```
 $ mkdir sarioz